hvlck/kestrel/README.md

 ## Medium

++ Add mini-map as an automatic task and command [feature/bug]
 + Refactoring [meta]
 + Move "Open all links in the current tab," command to automatic functions [bug]
 + User-set activation/close command [feature]